 In parallel to the hardware debug and commissioning, higher level software and firmware will be developed for later operation of L1Topo.
 As far as control software is concerned, a board level control scheme for future trigger modules needs to be devised.
 This will most likely not follow the initial approach of VME serialisation.
+A likely candidate for module control is the IPbus firmware (VHDL based UDP stack) and software suite developed at the University of Bristol.
+Alternatively the MARS module can be used to communicate to the controller PC via TCP protocol.
+It will be possible to re-use existent firmware and software to a large extent.

 The test environment available in the home lab will allow for simple real-time data path tests only.
 There is no hardware, software installation, nor expertise available to run any tests involving DAQ/RODs/ROSes.
 Therefore all system level tests will have to be done in an appropriately equipped L1(Calo) test lab.
-Currently the L1Calo CERN test rig seems to be the only available option.
+Currently the L1Calo CERN test rig seems to be the only available option, before the L1Topo prototype can be connected up at point 1.